 - Operating budget impact (OBI)

-After the preferred plan and cost estimate are approved by the Planning Board and the Montgomery County Council, a detailed set of construction drawings and specifications are developed.
+Once the preferred plan and cost estimate are approved by the Department, Planning Board or Montgomery County Council, as applicable, a detailed set of construction drawings and specifications are developed.
 The drawings and specifications outline all materials and processes necessary for construction.
 This phase includes:

 It can take several years to complete a new park, park facility, or a major renovation.
-The length of time needed for preliminary design through construction varies by project, and depends on the project’s scale and complexity and also on available funding.
+The length of time needed for preliminary design through construction varies by project.
+It depends on the project’s scale, the complexity, and also on available funding.
 If funding is not available at the time of the approval of the plan, the Montgomery County Council will set the schedule and the funding at a later date.

 There are several opportunities for the public to participate in the CIP process:

 - Montgomery County Planning Board (MCPB) and Recreation Advisory Boards Joint CIP Public Forum (Spring of odd years)